 Bicycle touring – is a form of cycling where riders travel long distances, prioritizing pleasure and endurance over utility and speed.
 Touring can vary from single-day supported rides to multi-day trips where solo or group riders carry all necessary equipment, tools, food, and clothing.

 There are a number of different types of bicycle touring that you should be familiar with:

 Long day trip

-Usually conducted by an organization which brings bicycle riders together in a single location.
+Usually conducted by an organization that brings bicycle riders together in a single location.
 These people ride their bikes for a relatively long distance in a single day.
 Typical rides of this type can range from 100 to 160 kilometers in a 24-hour period.

 Type of tour where gear, food, clothing, camping equipment is carried in a vehicle that meets you at various checkpoints along your route.
 Some of these tours require that you pay to be a part of them.
-In this case the tour leaders typically drive a van while you get to ride your bike along a pre-established route.
+In this case, the tour leaders typically drive a van while you get to ride your bike along a pre-established route.
 Other times, groups of individuals will simply get together and take turns driving a chase vehicle while the others in the group ride their bikes.

 Credit card tour

 When you travel by bike and pack almost nothing but the clothes on your back and a credit card or cash to buy things along the way.
 Instead of carrying a tent, you pay to sleep in a hotel each night.
 Instead of cooking your own food, you buy your meals along the way.
 Credit card tours are typically less than a week in length and are usually not supported by a tour company.

 Tour where you carry everything you need to survive on your bicycle.
 Food, clothes, tent, stove, etc., but a guide from a touring company leads you on a specific route.
 With these types of tours, you usually ride with a small group of people who are escorted on a daily basis by an experienced bicycle touring guide.